chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 - loadProducts(): Unit                         ← No parameters, returns Unit
 - refreshProducts(): Unit
 - searchProducts(query: String): Unit          ← String parameter, not String?
+ok now lets do our another scope, when i give you a scope you make sure you run this through our 10 step rules.
+Also I want you to add the generated workflow from the various steps (like code gen and the other steps) to our VSCodes internal TODO list so it displays and update the TODO list as you go with checkmarks and so on.

+Scope:
+- Ok now for the next module i want it to be a debug/logger for internal/debug pruposes, lets call this module 'mod-main-debug.kt'.
+This module main function will be called debugLog().
+THis module will not only provide us a debug manager for you, yes you AI, to be able to fully debug program operations autonomosly.
+I will have phone connected via ADB for you so code gen it well so you can cantrol program and be able to send raw apdus to the devices when needed.
+This will also produce a log file (JSON) and will make it easier to see the programs flow and fully debug.
+Fully integrate this module with our modules and UI files as needed.
+I Would like to update all modules and UI files to use this new logger/debug module so we can interact with app fully at debug.
 No enums in this class.
 ```